The LaGrange Amateur Radio Club

 To determine the effectiveness of the exercise and of each participant's operations, there is an integrated contesting component, and many clubs also engage in concurrent leisure activities (camping out, cookouts, etc.).
 Operations typically last a continuous twenty-four hours, requiring scheduled relief operators to keep stations on the air.
 Additional contest points are awarded for experimenting with unusual modes, making contacts via satellite, and involving youth in the activity.

 Field Day with the LaGrange Amateur Radio Club is a big event.
 While the developing fellowship among the club members is by far the most part of Field Day, we do partipate in the Field Day contest.
-We usually set up a five station operating site, with all associated antennas and transceivers.
+This year we hope to setup a six station operating site, with all associated antennas and transceivers.

 Send suggestions and comments to k3imc@bellsouth.net